nclowell/RAD_sea_cucumbers/readme.md

 We used [*genepop*](https://cran.r-project.org/web/packages/genepop/index.html) to calculate FST and run exact G tests at global and pairwise scales.
 We used *genepop* to calculate expected and observed heterozygosity as well, and used custom python scripts to calculate the proportion of polymorphic loci per site.

 We used principal component analysis and dicriminant analysis of principal components to investigate patterns of population differentiation, using the R package [*adegenet*](https://cran.r-project.org/web/packages/adegenet/index.html).
 We used [*ADMIXTURE*](https://gaworkshop.readthedocs.io/en/latest/contents/07_admixture/admixture.html) to conduct a clustering analysis and the R package [*poppr*](https://cran.r-project.org/web/packages/poppr/index.html) to summarize the partitioning of variance among different hierarchical groupings in AMOVAs.
+You can see the scripts used for population structure analyses [here](https://github.com/nclowell/SeaCukes/tree/master/3_pop_structure_analyses).

 We tested for isolation by distance using a Mantel test in R.

 Loci were classified as putatively adaptive if identified using at least one of two approaches: FST outlier detection and gene-environment association.
 We used [*Bayescan*](http://cmpg.unibe.ch/software/BayeScan/) and the R package [*OutFLANK*](http://rstudio-pubs-static.s3.amazonaws.com/305384_9aee1c1046394fb9bd8e449453d72847.html) to detect FST outliers.
 We used [*bayenv2*](https://gcbias.org/bayenv/) and redundancy analysis to test for gene-environment association and identify SNPs putatively involved in local adaptation.
 We used [*blastx*](https://blast.ncbi.nlm.nih.gov/Blast.cgi?LINK_LOC=blasthome&PAGE_TYPE=BlastSearch&PROGRAM=blastx) and the [*UniProt Knowledge Base*](https://www.uniprot.org/help/uniprotkb) to identify potentially associated biological processes for putatively adaptive loci.